 Honestly, looking back, I believe I was over-stretching myself when I took on the course.
-I was running my startup, The New Savvy, am a Director at a Investment firm, the President for my alma mater’s Women alumni.
+I was running my startup, The New Savvy, am a Director at an Investment firm, the President for my alma mater’s Women alumni.
 I was also fundraising and… this course.
 It was hard for me to juggle my roles and time management was paramount.

 Ensure that you have sufficient time and attention span to devote to the syllabus to maximise your experience (and money!).

-Pro Tip 1 : If you are looking to start your own Fintech startup, you can use the Business Plan later on to pitch to potential investors / angels / venture capitalists. 😉
+Pro Tip 1: If you are looking to start your own Fintech startup, you can use the Business Plan, later on, to pitch to potential investors/ angels/venture capitalists. 😉

 As I am interested in pursuing a Fintech venture of my own, the Business Plan exercise was very useful.
 I use it to approach investors and get their feedback on how I can build my idea better.
 Some of my classmates are pursuing their ventures and pushing the projects live!